NCAR/NCEPlibs/README.md

 Several files in w3nco/v2.0.6/src had to be patched for thread-safety, (OpenMP compilers), and for using the GNU compilers in general.
-Files in bacio/v2.0.1/src had to be extended with preprocessor flags for MACOSX.
+Files in bacio/v2.0.1/src had to be extended with preprocessor flags for MACOSX. nemsio_gfs had to be modified to exclude non-standard code.

 #### Building: